jundalisay/superblist/content/en/research/sarkar/travels/part-01.md

 ---
-# heading: "Parts 22"
 title: "A Brief Biography of Shri Shri Anandamurtiji"
-# heading: "Chapter 1"
+heading: "Part 1"
 description: "Shri Shri Anandamurtiji was bom in Jamalpur, Bihar, India, at dawn on the full-moon day in May 1921, the same day that Buddha was born about 2500 years earlier. "
-image: /covers/travels.jpg
+image: "/covers/mystic.jpg"
 weight: 2
 author: Dada
-# icon: /avatars/kepler.png
 ---